Sandeep7091/excel-analyst-learning-log/README.md

 DAX, and dashboard design — built toward Data Analyst / BI Developer roles.

 Each entry is a practice exercise from a guided curriculum, not a client or production deliverable.
-The goal here is consistent, self-directed skill-building — for original analytical project work, see [link to your Customer Profitability Dashboard repo/portfolio, if you have one].
+The goal here is consistent, self-directed skill-building.

 ## Entries